heptarch/heptarch.github.io/drafts/dogs.md

 $$

 This gives an eminently computable rule of thumb for playing.
 Note that setting $\alpha = 1$ has mode $\alpha = 0$; again, this is a feature or a bug depending on the play style of your opponent.

+## Putting it all together

+So, let's summarize how to play in the simple case of a homogenous point process:
+1. Compute number of dogs left to observe $n = \lambda(T - t)$.
+2. Calculate